crossbario/txaio-etcd/README.rst

 Likely more effienct would be talk the native protocol of etcd3, which is HTTP/2 and gRPC/protobuf based.
 The former requires a HTTP/2 Twisted client.
 The latter requires a pure Python implementation of protobuf messages used and gRPC.
 So this is definitely some work, and probably premature optimization.
 The gateway is just way simpler to integrate with as it uses the least common or invasive thing, namely HTTP/REST and long polling.
 Certainly not the most efficient, that is also true.

+But is seems recommended to run a local etcd proxy on each host, and this means we're talking the (ineffcient) HTTP protocol over loopback TCP, and hence it is primarily a question of burning some additional CPU cycles.

 Missing dynamic watches
 .......................